SeldonIO/alibi-detect/doc/source/overview/config_files.md

 % TODO: Add a second example demo-ing loading of state (once implemented). e.g. for online or learned kernel.

-## Advanced usage
+%## Advanced usage

+(validation)=
-### Validating config files
+## Validating config files

-When `load_detector` is called, the `validate_config` utility function is used internally to validate the given detector configuration.
-This allows any problems with the configuration to be detected prior to sometimes time-consuming operations of loading artefacts and instantiating the detector.
-The `validate_config` function can also be used by devs working with Alibi Detect config dictionaries.
+When {func}`~alibi_detect.utils.loading.load_detector` is called, the {func}`~alibi_detect.utils.loading.validate_config`
+utility function is used internally to validate the given detector configuration.
+This allows any problems with the configuration to be detected prior to sometimes time-consuming operations of loading artefacts and instantiating the detector. {func}`~alibi_detect.utils.loading.validate_config` can also be used by devs working with Alibi Detect config dictionaries.

-Under-the-hood, `load_detector` parses the `config.toml` file into a *unresolved* config dictionary.
-It then passes this *dict* through `validate_config`, to check for errors such as incorrectly named fields, and incorrect types.
+Under-the-hood, {func}`~alibi_detect.utils.loading.load_detector` parses the `config.toml` file into a *unresolved* config dictionary.
+It then passes this *dict* through {func}`~alibi_detect.utils.loading.validate_config`, to check for errors such as incorrectly named fields, and incorrect types.
 If working directly with config dictionaries, the same process can be done explicitly, for example:

 ```python
 from alibi_detect.utils.loading import validate_config